CityWebConsultants/Iris/readme.md

 Iris is a modular content management system and web application framework built using Node.js and MongoDB.

-## Who would use Iris?

-* Beginner web developer: This user would want to setup and manage a single or multi-page website with menus, content and blocks that can be arranged into regions all using a user-interface and no need for JavaScript coding.
-From this, they can learn to extend and customise their site if they so choose.
-* Intermediate HTML/JavaScript developer: This user wants a system that is simple to setup and create single or multi-page websites using customised html templates.
-They may want to create JavaScript modules and frontend frameworks like Angular or React to add dynamic content features.
-* Advanced JavaScript developer: This user would want a very flexible and customisable framework to create bespoke apps for communication, content and/or user management.
-They may want a base system to use for inter-connected web and mobile apps.

 ## Key features

 * [Admin interface](#admin-interface)